GenAI Concepts

 (RLHF)

-The model tries different actions based on the feedback and learns which actions are more preferable and which ones are not based on the scores.
-Over time, with enough feedback and practice, the model gets better at conducting tasks, making decisions, and achieving its goals even without human involvement.
+RLHF works a bit like this: human testers, trainers or programmers observe how AI software conducts tasks and provide feedback through ranks and scores.
+The model tries different actions based on the feedback and learns which actions are more preferable based on the scores.
+Over time, with enough feedback and practice, the model gets better at conducting tasks, making decisions and achieving its goals even without human involvement.

 Diffusion models

 Imagine you have a picture of a dog.
-A diffusion model would take this picture and add some random changes or destroy a part of it, like making some parts of the picture blurry or changing some colours (i.e., adding noise).
-Then, the model’s job is to figure out what the original picture looked like before noise was added (i.e., denoising).
+A diffusion model would take this picture and add some random changes or destroy a part of it, like making some parts of the picture blurry or changing some colours (i.e. adding noise).
+Then the model’s job is to figure out what the original picture looked like before noise was added (i.e. denoising).
 Diffusion models learn from lots of examples to figure out how to undo the damage and reveal the original image.

 Inference

-AI Inference is the process of applying trained machine learning models to new, unseen data to derive meaningful predictions or decisions.
+AI inference is the process of applying trained machine learning models to new, unseen data to derive meaningful predictions or decisions.
 When users give a GenAI system a prompt, the computational system used to produce the output is called inference.
-The energy required for inference is much lower than training a model, but is still significant and is a large part of the cost of using a GenAI system.
+The energy required for inference is much lower than training a model but is still significant and is a large part of the cost of using a GenAI system.

-Large language models (LLMs) – a model trained on sample text can parse and interpret texts it has never seen before.
+• LLMs – a model trained on sample text can parse and interpret texts it has never seen before.

-Predictive analytics – once a model has been trained on past data and reaches the inference stage, it can make predictions based on incoming data.
+• Predictive analytics – once a model has been trained on past data and reaches the inference stage, it can make predictions based on incoming data.

-Email security – A machine learning model can be trained to recognise spam emails or business email compromise attacks, then make inferences about incoming email messages, allowing email security filters to block malicious ones.
+• Email security – a machine learning model can be trained to recognise spam emails or business email compromise attacks, then make inferences about incoming email messages, allowing email security filters to block malicious ones.

 Operational